harshangowda84/Data-Reviver-Iterative-Data-resurgance-Engine/README.txt

 Kickass Undelete Release Notes
 ==================================================

+Version 1.5.5 - 2018-12-10
+Changes:
+ * Fixed a crash when failing to parse an attribute.

 Version 1.5.4 - 2017-12-08
 Changes:
  * Fixed a crash when trying to load a file path containing invalid characters.